 The first thing a writer needs to know about a subject is some background.
 This background can be anything from the event’s history to what they gave away as gift baskets in previous years.

-The important thing is to hit the highlights on your basic info and give the people a concise but informative rundown about the event.
+The important thing is to hit the highlights on your basic info and give the people an attractive and concise but informative rundown about the event.

 A few highlights to concentrate on the basic info of your event are: